-Microsoft to buy coding site GitHub for $7.5 billion
+Microsoft to buy GitHub for $7.5 billion in cloud push

 The transaction is expected to close by the end of the calendar year.

+Microsoft shares were up nearly 1 percent at a record high of $101.78.

-Reporting by Vibhuti Sharma and Supantha Mukherjee in Bengaluru; Editing by Arun Koyyur
+Additional reporting by Supantha Mukherjee in Bengaluru; Editing by Arun Koyyur